servicemeshinterface/smi-metrics/USAGE.md

   ]
 }
 ```
-As we can see, we can get the golden metrics of a particular service by querying the API with path `/apis/metrics.smi-spec.io/v1alpha1/namespaces/{Namespace}/{Kind}/{ResourceName}`
+As we can see, the golden metrics of a particular resource can be retrieved by querying the API with a path format `/apis/metrics.smi-spec.io/v1alpha1/namespaces/{Namespace}/{Kind}/{ResourceName}`

 Queries for golden metrics on edges i.e paths associated with a particular resource, for example linkerd-controller can also be done by adding `/edges` to the path.
 ```